Mary Anne Yacht Galapagos Cruise

 Is there anything more magical than getting the opportunity to spend 5 days on board a sailboat in the tropics of South America?
-I was lucky enough to travel around the Enchanted Islands on one of the best Galapagos cruises: the Mary Anne yacht.
+I was lucky enough to travel around the Enchanted Islands onboard of one of the best Galapagos cruises: the Mary Anne yacht.
 Keep reading for some of the highlights of this unforgettable trip.

 The Mary Anne yacht is a luxury, three-mast motorized boat that travels the islands in style- with 12 cabins, a lounge, bar and sun deck, and kayaks for exploring off the coasts when anchored.

 Even though my program was short, it was really complete; the itinerary navigated through the best of the central islands including Bartholomew, Santa Cruz, Rabida, and Chinese Hat-plus an incredible visit to Genovesa Island.

 The journey started with a flight from Quito to Galapagos, arriving to Baltra airport.
 The excitement elevated when crossing the Equator line from the sky –it was a really amazing feeling.
 After touching down at the Baltra airport I quickly realized how many other people were also thrilled to explore the unique environment of the Galapagos Islands.